Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Introduction

 (2) Through comprehensive analysis, we show that PEOs addresses the probabilistic routing problem within a user-defined error bound $\epsilon$ ($\epsilon \le 0.5$).
 The algorithm introduces a parameter $L$, denoting the number of subspaces in partitioning.
 An examination of $L$'s influence on routing enables us to identify an optimal parameter configuration for PEOs.
 Comparative analysis with baseline algorithms reveals that an appropriately selected $L$ value yields a variance of PEOs' estimated random variable than that obtained via SimHash-based probabilistic routing and the reverse CEOs-based probabilistic routing is a special case of PEOs with $L = 1$.

-(3) The implementation of PEOs is optimized using pre-computed data and lookup tables, facilitating fast and accurate estimations.
+(3) The implementation of PEOs is optimized using pre-calculated data and lookup tables, facilitating fast and accurate estimations.
 The use of SIMD further enhances processing speed, allowing for the simultaneous estimation of 16 neighbors and leveraging the data locality, a significant improvement over conventional methods that require accessing raw vector data stored disparately in memory.

-Our empirical validation encompasses tests on six publicly accessible datasets.
-By integrating PEOs with HNSW~\cite{hnsw}, the predominant graph index for ANNS, we achieve a reduction in the necessity for exact distance computations by 70\% to 80\%, thereby augmenting queries per second (QPS) rates by 1.6 to 2.5 times under various recall criteria.
-Moreover, PEOs demonstrates superior performance to FINGER~\cite{FINGER}, a leading-edge routing technique, consistently enhancing efficiency by 1.1 to 1.4 times while reducing space requirements.
+Our experiments encompass tests on several publicly accessible datasets.
+By integrating PEOs with HNSW~\cite{hnsw} and NSSG~\cite{nssg}, two predominant graph indexes for ANNS, we achieve a reduction in the necessity for exact distance calculations by 70\% to 80\%, thereby augmenting queries per second (QPS) by 1.6 to 2.5 times under various recall criteria.
+Moreover, PEOs demonstrates superior performance to FINGER~\cite{FINGER}, a leading-edge routing technique, consistently enhancing efficiency by 1.1 to 1.4 times while reducing space costs.